 - Have a high school diploma or its equivalent

 You may also need to undergo a certain number of supervised hours of training.
-During our Hybrid* Online Comprehensive Laser Course, you will receive online classroom laser training with a variety of instructors and live demonstrations with several hours on each modality.
+During our Hybrid* Online Comprehensive Laser Course, you will receive online classroom laser training with a variety of instructors and live demonstrations for several hours on each modality.
 Modalities include Laser Hair Removal, Photofacial, Laser Skin Rejuvenation, Radiofrequency Skin Rejuvenation, Coolsculpting, Cellulite Reduction, Tattoo Removal, Radiofrequency Skin Tightening, and Microneedling.
 Then choose one of our nationwide locations to attend your clinicals for hands-on learning!

 Esthetic Injector Training